 - Certification criteria

 Certified health IT plays a vital role in establishing a nationwide, connected, and interoperable health information infrastructure.
 Health IT modules certified under the ONC Health IT Certification Program are listed on ONC’s Certified Health IT Product List (CHPL).

 How certified health IT benefits your practice

-Certain health care payment programs, including the Centers for Medicare and Medicaid Services (CMS) EHR Incentive Programs (also known as “Meaningful Use”) and the Quality Payment Program, require the use of certified health IT.
+Certain health care payment programs, including the Promoting Interoperability Programs and the Quality Payment Program, require the use of certified health IT.
 CMS refers to the minimum set of required certification functionalities that the health IT used by eligible clinicians must have in order to qualify for the CMS incentive programs as Certified EHR Technology (CEHRT).

 Using certified health IT improves care coordination through the electronic exchange of clinical-care documents.
 It provides a baseline assurance that the technology will perform clinical-care and data-exchange functions in accordance with interoperability standards and user-centered design.
 The benefits of standard data capture and interoperable exchange of information include enhanced patient safety, usability, privacy, and security.

 Examples of ONC standards include vocabulary code sets, like SNOMED-CT®, that ensure consistent clinical terminology between systems.
 Standards for exchanging clinical content include Consolidated Clinical Document Architecture (C-CDA), which is discussed in section 1 of this playbook.
 It allows different EHR systems to electronically send and receive a patient’s clinical care summary while retaining the same meaning across systems.

 To date, ONC has issued 3 editions of health IT certification criteria: